Corporate Contributor

 Last updated

 A corporate contributor is one who contributes code on behalf of their employer (and not on their own behalf).
-If you are contributing code on your own behalf, please see the Individual Contributor workflow.
+If you are contributing code on your own behalf, please see the workflow.

 Upon creating a pull request in GitHub or merge request in GitLab or submitting changed code in Gerrit, EasyCLA will check whether the contributor is authorized under a signed CLA for that project.
 If they are not, and if they are contributing on behalf of their employer, then they will need to be authorized under a signed Corporate CLA (CCLA):